harry-graham/hola_harry/README.md

 # hola_harry
+A simple "Hello, World" gem.

-"Hello, World" gem created following the RubyGems "Make your own gem" guide.
+This gem was created following the [RubyGems "Make your own gem" guide](https://guides.rubygems.org/make-your-own-gem/).

-The guide can be found [here](https://guides.rubygems.org/make-your-own-gem/).
+### Note from Author

+This is my first gem! :smile: :tada: